guacsec/guac/docs/Compose.md

 This tutorial introduces the full GUAC ingestion pipeline and how to deploy it with the included Docker Compose configuration.

-## Demo GUAC Ingestion
+## GUAC Ingestion Pipeline

-The GUAC demonstrations use the full GUAC GraphQL server, but use a demo-level all-in-one ingestion command `guacone files`.
-This command runs the GUAC collector, parser, assembler, and ingestor components all at once.
-These components are designed to be run as separate asynchronous services that combine to form a robust and scalable ingestion pipeline.
+The full GUAC ingestion pipeline is a set of asynchronous services that combine to form a robust and scaleable ingestion pipeline.
+If you have run one of the [GUAC demonstrations](/demo), they use the full GUAC GraphQL server but use a demo-level all-in-one ingestion command `guacone files`.
+That command runs the GUAC collector, parser, assembler, and ingestor components all at once.
+These components are also designed to be run separately as services, which is what this tutorial will accomplish.

 ## GUAC Components